-Ruthleen Uy is a registered patent attorney who focuses her practice on the preparation and prosecution of patent applications primarily in the computer, mechanical and electrical arts including applications directed to computer hardware, computer architecture, telecommunications, mobile communications, voice processing and networks.
-Additionally, Ms. Uy has experience prosecuting applications directed to memory management including the restoration and recovery of memory data, date compression, data encryption/decryption and data storage.
-She also has experience in medical devices including medical image processing, and radiation controls.
+Ruthleen Uy is a registered patent attorney who focuses her practice on the preparation and prosecution of patent applications in the computer, electrical, and mechanical arts including applications directed to computer architecture, computer hardware, financial technology, mobile communications, and telecommunications.
+Additionally, Ms. Uy has experience prosecuting applications directed to memory management including the restoration and recovery of memory data, date compression, data encryption/decryption, databases, and data storage.
+She also has experience in medical devices including medical image processing and radiation controls.

-DePaul University College of Law, J.D., Certificate in Intellectual Property (2002) Dean's List
+DePaul University College of Law J.D.
+(2002) Certificate in Intellectual Property, Dean's List

 District of Columbia (2003)